American Airlines Group (NASDAQ:AAL) – Check Out What Whales Are Doing With AAL

-Someone with a lot of money to spend has taken a bearish stance on American Airlines Group AAL.
+Someone with a lot of money to spend has taken a bullish stance on American Airlines Group AAL.

 And retail traders should know.